 - Reviewers should identify relevant published work that has not been cited by the authors.
 Any statement should have the relevant citation.
-A reviewer should also notify the editors of any substantial similarity or overlap between the manuscript under review and other manuscripts.
+A reviewer should also notify the Editors of any substantial similarity or overlap between the manuscript under review and other manuscripts.

-- Reviewers who have conflicts of interest should disclose them to the editors to declare their conflicts of interest.
-The Editors will determine whether the conflict is sufficient to exclude the reviewer from peer-review.
+- Reviewers who have conflicts of interest should disclose them to the Editors to declare their conflicts of interest.
+The Editors will determine whether the conflict is sufficient to exclude the reviewer from peer review.

 - Information in the manuscript should not be used in a reviewer’s (including the reviewers who were excluded based on conflicts of interests) own research.
 This information must be kept confidential.

-- Authors should accurately describe results and then objectively discuss the work.
+- Authors should accurately describe results and then objectively discuss their work.
 The manuscript should contain sufficient detail and references to permit others to replicate the work.
 Review articles should be accurate, objective and comprehensive, while editorial "opinion" or perspective pieces should be clearly identified as such.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior.

-- Authors may be asked to provide the raw data for editorial review and should be prepared to make the data publicly available if practical.
-In any event, authors should ensure accessibility of such data to other competent professionals for at least 7-10 years after publication (preferably via an institutional or subject-based data repository), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.
+- Authors may be asked to provide raw data for editorial review and should be prepared to make the data publicly available, if practical.
+In any event, authors should ensure the accessibility of such data to other competent professionals for at least 7-10 years after publication (preferably via an institutional or subject-based data repository), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.

 - Authors should ensure that they have written and submitted only entirely original works, and if they have used the work and/or words of others, that this has been appropriately cited.
 Publications that have been influential in determining the nature of the work reported in the manuscript should also be cited.
 Plagiarism includes using another's paper as the author's own as well as copying or paraphrasing substantial parts of another's paper (without attribution) and claiming results from research conducted by others.
 Plagiarism constitutes unethical publishing behavior and is unacceptable.